true crime

 They claimed the person in the Facebook avatar even resembled Kohberger.
 And, when he was arrested, the user never posted again.

-The name 'Pappa Rodger' raised other questions about Kohberger, and whether or not he was an 'incel'.
+The name 'Pappa Rodger' raised other questions about Kohberger, and whether he was an 'incel'.

 Incel is short for "involuntary celibate" and describes someone, typically male, who is frustrated by their lack of sexual experiences.